Inner Circle railway line: Today

-The rails were removed after the final closure, except for some short sections at former level crossings which can still be seen today.
+The rails were removed after the final closure, except for some short sections at former level crossings which can still be seen.
 From Rushall to Royal Park stations the rail reserve has become a linear park which provides part of the Capital City Trail for cyclists, connecting the Merri Creek Trail to the Moonee Ponds Creek Trail in the network of shared use bicycle paths.
 Some signals and parts of level crossing gates also survive, with remaining overhead stanchions still carrying railway electric current between the Upfield and Mernda railway lines.

-Of the three former stations, only North Carlton still stands, having been converted into a community centre.
+Of the three former station buildings, only North Carlton still stands, having been converted into a community centre.
 North Fitzroy station is now a slight rise in the walking and cycling path east of Nicholson Street.
 The path was realigned in 2002 to traverse the length of the former platform.
 The site of Fitzroy station has been redeveloped into a medium-density housing estate.